 - Banca Generali S.p.A;

 - BGFML S.A.;

 - Generfid S.p.A.;

-- > BG Valeur S.A.
+- > BG Valeur S.A.;

-Moreover, the Banca Generali Group entered insurance coverage for operational risks deriving from acts of third parties or caused to third parties and adequate clauses covering damages caused by providers of infrastructure and services.
+- > BG Suisse Private Bank S.A.

+Moreover, Banca Generali Group entered insurance coverage for operational risks deriving from acts of third parties or caused to third parties and adequate clauses covering damages caused by providers of infrastructure and services.
 The Group's operational risk appetite is periodically monitored (i) on the basis of the objective levels, attention thresholds and operational limits, as laid down in the Risk Appetite Framework (approved by the Parent Company's Board of Directors), and (ii), operationally, on the basis of the organisational measures adopted.

-The Risk Management Department is responsible for second-tier controls of operational risk and is consequently tasked with identifying, measuring, controlling and managing operational risk.
+The Risk Management Department is responsible for second-line controls of operational risk and is consequently tasked with identifying, measuring, controlling and managing operational risk.